 Old St. Engelbert’s Roman Catholic Church

+Update: I looked at the rest of the St. Engelbert campus, and the streets nearby.
 Rechristened St. Elizabeth, Mother of John (the Baptist) when several North Side parishes were closed, including Most Holy Rosary, St. Engelbert was a German national church.
-I usually associate the English Gothic Revival with Presbyterian or Lutheran churches, and it’s interesting to see a Roman Catholic church of this style.
-The compressed Gothic arches form…
+I usually associate the English Gothic Revival with Presbyterian or Lutheran churches, and it’s…